deuxpi/mtlpy57/README.md

 ## Launching the notebook Web application

 You're ready to launch Jupyter.
-Run `jupyter notebook` (or `~/.local/bin/jupyter notebook) and look for the notebook.
+Run `jupyter notebook` (or `~/.local/bin/jupyter notebook`) and start the notebook.
 After a few seconds, Spark should have launched (check for errors).
 Fix the paths to source data to match your own environment and execute all the cells.

 ## Issues and improvements